Los Angeles Harbor College Behavioral Intervention Team (BIT)

 BIT Members

-• Dr. Luis Dorado, Vice President of Student Services
+• Dr. Sorangel Hernandez, Vice President of Student Services

 • Dr. Azeb Bhutia, Life Skills Center Interim Clinical & Training Director